ThomasChant/jpa-plus/readme.md

 # jpa-plus
 ## What is it?
-his project is used for making it easy to use specification of spring data jpa, you can build specification use fluent api
+this project is used for making it easy to use specification of spring data jpa, you can build specification use fluent api

 ##  How to install?